kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 The tool freezes the nodes (converts all TF variables to TF constants), and saves the inference graph and weights into a binary protobuf (.pb) file.

-TODO Use keras.estimator.model_to_estimator (included in tf.keras)?
-Example: https://www.kaggle.com/yufengg/emnist-gpu-keras-to-tf
+You can also use keras.estimator.model_to_estimator (included in tf.keras): [Example](https://www.kaggle.com/yufengg/emnist-gpu-keras-to-tf)